 - number of jobs retained (4,668)

 - number of Enterprise Zone Agreements (59 active)

 - personal property investment (\$685,000,000)

 - real property investment (\$176,000,000)

-- number of jobs created (1,612); and
+- number of jobs created (1,622); and

 - new payroll (\$54,530,000)

-Only two tax abatements were issued in 2011 for businesses.
-Main Lite Electric received a 75 percent tax abatement for 10 years to construct a new facility in Warren.
-The new facility will cost between \$600,000 and \$800,000 and will be located in Warren Commerce Park.
-The company will retain 28 existing employees and hire an additional 23 employees within three years after completion of the project.
-Anderson-DuBose constructed a new \$30 million, 155,000 square foot distribution center and headquarters in Lordstown.
-The new facility consolidates the company's operations in Solon, Ohio and Pittsburgh, Pa into one centralized location.
-The company, a supplier of paper products and frozen items to McDonald's restaurants in Ohio, New York, West Virginia and Pennsylvania, plans to hire 160 workers and be operational in April 2012.
+Only one tax abatement was issued in 2012 for businesses.
+Ohio Star Forge received 60 percent tax abatement for 10 years to construct an addition to their facility in Champion.
+The new addition to their facility will cost between \$2,000,000 and \$3,500,000 with total project costs at between \$19,000,000 and \$26,000,000 The company will retain 95 existing employees and hire an additional 20 to 30 employees within three years after completion of the project.

+In 2011, Anderson-DuBose constructed a new \$30 million, 155,000 square foot distribution center and headquarters in Lordstown.
+The new facility consolidated the company's operations in Solon, Ohio and Pittsburgh, Pa into one centralized location.
+The company, a supplier of paper products and frozen items to McDonald's restaurants in Ohio, New York, West Virginia and Pennsylvania, has hired nearly 160 workers and if fully operational.
 Anderson-Dubose received a 75 percent tax abatement for 10 years for the new facility.
 Total investment will be over \$34 million when the project is complete at the Lordstown Commerce Center.
 An Industrial Revenue Bond from the State of Ohio was also used to finance this project.
 The reduction in the number of tax abatements resulted from a reform of Ohio tax law in 2005.
 Among the Ohio tax law changes were an income tax cut, the phase-out of the tangible personal property and corporation franchise taxes, the elimination of a 10 percent tax rollback on real property classified as commercial, the introduction of a new low-rate, broad based Commercial Activity Tax (CAT) on a business's gross receipts.

-In 2011, the Youngstown-Warren Regional Airport reported its highest passenger traffic since 1996.
+In 2011, the Youngstown-Warren Regional Airport reported its highest passenger traffic since 1999.